Blood test

 What does a low vitamin B9 level in the blood mean?

-The most common causes of vitamin B9 (folic acid) low in the blood can be classified as:
+The most common causes of low vitamin B9 (folic acid) levels in the blood are:

 Vitamin B9 blood values are usually given in ng/ml but sometimes you can see these values in nmol/l following the International System of Units (SI).
 In case your values are in nmol/l you can convert them using this tool: